 8 – Improve Guest Experience

-The hostel is running, it makes money, and it is full.
+At this point, the hostel is running well, it makes money, and it is full constantly.
 What to do?
-Improve customer’s satisfaction.

 9 – Open Your Next Hostel

 You’ve done well so far.
 Maybe it is the time to open another hostel? 🙂

 Watch out for double bookings, if you use them both simultaneously.
 Make sure you split the number of beds available at each platform or even better deploy a centralised online tool to manage both platforms with one tool.

 Remember that these platforms charge a commission ranging from 15-25%.
 This is A LOT of money on a yearly basis.

 How to increase the profitability of your hostel?

 Get customers to book directly with youfor an instant 15% income boost.

 Hostelworld and Booking are great ways to attract customers, but very expensive.
 Try to increase direct bookings to improve your profitability.